-The December 2017 exam timetable will be available around four weeks before the start of the exams.
-(See Producing the Exam Timetables Information below).
+Exam timetables are available around four weeks before the start of the exams (see Producing the Exam Timetables Information below).

-- The December 2017 Exam Timetable will be available as a PDF here after the timetable has been published.
+- The May 2018 Exam Timetable will be available here as a PDF once the exam timetable has been published.

 - It will also be available at the Infohub Notice Board

-- Provided you are correctly registered on your courses, you will be able to view your own personal exam scheduling through MyTimetable after the timetable has been published.
+- Provided you are correctly registered on your courses and a fully registered student, you will be able to view your own personal exam scheduling through MyTimetable after the timetable has been published.

 All students should check their resit registrations and exam schedulings over this period and contact email@example.com where they find anything incorrect.